vaadin/vaadin-gradle-plugin/README.md

   from this branch: 0.17.0.0 etc.
 * `14.x` plugin targets Vaadin 14.x; plugin versions released from this branch: 0.14.3.4 etc.

+When the Gradle plugin becomes a supported part of Vaadin platform (covering e.g. paid bug prioritisation), we'll drop the `0.´part from the version numbers.
 ## Running The IT/Functional Tests

 There is a comprehensive test suite which tests the plugin in various generated projects.